mmmajchrzak/TicTacToe/README.md

-Simple Tictactoe game but written in JavaScript.
-Part of my excersices.
+Simple Tictactoe game but written in JavaScript, part of my excersices.